DIDSR/VICTRE_MCGPU/README.md

-# LATEST NEWS

-A peer-reviewed article describing the VICTRE_MCGPU software has been published.
-The article is open-access so that everybody can read and understand how the code works and its limitations.
+**MCGPU** is an open-source x-ray imaging simulation software intended to generate virtual x-ray projections of computational anatomical models described by voxels.
+This software was created, and is actively under development, at [FDA](https://www.fda.gov)/[CDRH](https://www.fda.gov/Medical-Devices)/[OSEL](https://www.fda.gov/about-fda/cdrh-offices/office-science-and-engineering-laboratories)/[DIDSR](https://www.fda.gov/about-fda/cdrh-offices/division-imaging-diagnostics-and-software-reliability).

+MCGPU can replicate any radiographic or computed tomography device (with different levels of realism depending on the device characteristics).
+The latest update to the code, called VICTRE_MCGPU in this repository, enables the realistic replication of mammography systems and the acquisition of digital breast tomosynthesis (DBT) scans.
+The original version of the software is still available at https://github.com/DIDSR/MCGPU.

-We would appreciate it if you cite this work in your own publications using the software:
+A peer-reviewed, open-access article describing the VICTRE_MCGPU software has been published, and we would appreciate it if you cite this work in your own publications using the software:

- - _Andreu Badal, Diksha Sharma, Christian G.Graff, Rongping Zeng, and Aldo Badano, Mammography and breast tomosynthesis simulator for virtual clinical trials, Computer Physics Communications 261, p.
+ - _Andreu Badal, Diksha Sharma, Christian G. Graff, Rongping Zeng, and Aldo Badano, Mammography and breast tomosynthesis simulator for virtual clinical trials, Computer Physics Communications 261, p.
 107779 (2021)_ https://doi.org/10.1016/j.cpc.2020.107779

-Another key publication describing the results of our VICTRE pivotal virtual imaging clinical trial was also published, and provides essential information to understand this software project:
+A key publication describing the use of MCGPU in the VICTRE virtual imaging clinical trial is also available, and provides essential information to understand the purpose and capabilities of this software project:

  - _Aldo Badano, Christian G. Graff, Andreu Badal, Diksha Sharma, Rongping Zeng, Frank W. Samuelson, Stephen J. Glick, Kyle J. Myers, Evaluation of Digital Breast Tomosynthesis as Replacement of Full-Field Digital Mammography Using an In Silico Imaging Trial,